Chaz Green

-Chaz Green (born April 8, 1992) is an American football offensive tackle who is a free agent.
-He was drafted by the Dallas Cowboys in the third round of the 2015 NFL Draft.
-He played college football at Florida.
-He has also played for the New Orleans Saints, Oakland Raiders, Denver Broncos, and Indianapolis Colts.
+Chaz Green (born April 8, 1992) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Dallas Cowboys in the third round of the 2015 NFL draft.
+He played college football for the Florida Gators.
+He was also a member of the New Orleans Saints, Oakland Raiders, Denver Broncos, Indianapolis Colts and Pittsburgh Steelers.

-Early years
+Early life

 Green attended Tampa Catholic High School, where he was a starter at left tackle.
 As a junior, he was named second-team FSWA 2A all-state.
-As a senior, he helped his team earn a Florida 2B Runner-Up finish with an 11-2 record and rush for over 3,000 yards.
+As a senior, he helped his team earn a Florida 2B Runner-Up finish with an 11–2 record and rush for over 3,000 yards.
 He was rated the No. 6 offensive lineman in the nation.

 College career

 Green committed to the University of Florida over Ohio State, Georgia, Tennessee and USC as a 4-star recruit.
 He redshirted the 2010 season, after dressing for 12 games but not recording a play.

 In 2011, he started the first 8 games at right tackle before injuring his ankle and missing 4 games.
 Green earned Freshman All-American honors.

 As a sophomore, he recorded 10 starts, but missed two games due to injury.
 He missed the entire 2013 season after suffering a torn labrum prior to the opener.
 The next year, he started 11 games, playing both right (9 games) and left tackle (2 games) positions.